guinetn/basecamp/app/assets/books/security/authentification.md

 # authentification

-Authentication is the process of determining who you are Authorisation revolves around what you are allowed to do, i.e. permissions
+Authentication: process of determining who you are
+Authorisation: what you are allowed to do, i.e. permissions

 https://medium.com/@adhasmana/auth-token-management-with-node-js-observer-pattern-e51a63d945b2